 The King completed his hat-trick of titles in the final but it was not an easy win.

 Momota’s re-emergence began with the Yonex Mix & Match in November but the serious business of sustained competition day after day commenced at the All Japan.
 This high quality domestic tournament has been dominated by him since 2018.
 Against Kanta Tsuneyama in the final the left-hander was asked some tough questions and he lost the first set 18-21.
 He levelled the second then found himself in the last at 16-16.
 How many times have we watched a match unfold where Momota has to come from behind?
 We begin to fear that he will not pull it back, but his grit and determination kick in and he finds something extra.
 So it was in this competition and the closing three points in the set were aggressive and focused: net kill, cross-court smash and cross-court smash.
 21-17.
 Were we shocked that he came from behind to seize the title?
 Emphatically NO!

 Match sharpness is impossible to train for so although Park Joo Bong has said that he is back to his ‘normal’ level, as an athlete Momota must stretch his legs under pressure to get back to his usual exceptional standards.
 The All Japan has been a useful test but I really want to see him up against the world’s best day after day.
-Our first opportunity to see how he really is will be the Yonex Thailand Open.
+Our first opportunity to see how he really is will be the Yonex All England.
 In an interview with the Olympic Channel he said

 “I’m really looking forward to playing against the best international players…I’m nervous but I’m really looking forward to it”

 He enjoyed a glittering 2019.
 His invincible progress to the podium in nearly every tournament was recognised officially by Guinness World Records.
 Eleven titles in one season is the most recorded by a men’s singles player ever.
 Disaster struck just as his progress to the gold medal at the Tokyo Olympics in front of his home crowd seemed certain.